IP-AI • JUNE 18, 2019

 Peter Lucas Jones of Te Aupouri, Ngai Takoto, Te Rarawa, and Ngāti Kahu descent, is the General Manager of Te Hiku Media. attended the March 2019 Indigenous Protocol and Artificial Intelligence workshops in Hawai’i.
 Here he speaks about the opportunities for indigenous communities to utilize open source.

-I'm often mindful that we get invited as indigenous people to indigenous conferences that are organized by non-indigenous people.
-So my expectation was that this was being organized by indigenous people, so I think the level of participation that you're quite happy to be part of when it's [awheawhe 00:02:15 best guess] or a workshop or a meeting that is organized by people that are from communities similar to yourselves, then you think, well they understand the context of colonization, white assimilation in a in socio economic background and place that affords us as indigenous people, and quite often it's at the bottom of the heap.
-So I was looking at it as a way to secure a place for ourselves, my tribe, my tribes, you know my people, in the future, in the digital future.
+I'm often mindful that we get invited as Indigenous people to Indigenous conferences that are organized by non-Indigenous people.
+So my expectation was that this was being organized by Indigenous people, so I think the level of participation that you're quite happy to be part of when it's a hui, or a workshop or a meeting that is organized by people that are from communities similar to yourselves, then you think, well they understand the context of colonization, white assimilation in a in socio-economic background and place that affords us as Indigenous people, and quite often it's at the bottom of the heap.
+So I was looking at it as a way to secure a place for ourselves, my tribe, my tribes, you know—my people, in the future, in the digital future.

 When we look at the artificial simulation of human intelligence we're mindful that that operates a great deal of the time on the data that it is fed for training, computer modeling and all that type of behavior that we expect it to perform relatively well at.